kellerberrin/OSM-QSAR/README.md

 The same as the Windows installation except that you need to prepend "source" when activating or deactivating a virtual environment.

-$source activate <yourenvname>
+$source activate yourenvname

-$source deactivate <yourenvname>
+$source deactivate

 Install on Mac
 --------------

-Sorry I don't have Mac and cannot test an installation.
+A Mac installation has not yet been tested.
 But it is almost certainly the same as the Windows/Linux installation.